Bryan Gowdy

 Columbia.

-industrial facility.
-The Eleventh Circuit reversed the district
+contamination from nearby industrial facility.
+The Eleventh Circuit

-court's dismissal with prejudice by holding, among other things,
+reversed the district court's dismissal with prejudice by holding,

-that Florida law did not require homeowners to plead or prove
+among other things, that Florida law did not require homeowners to

-actual contamination of their properties to seek damages for the
+plead or prove actual contamination of their properties to seek

-diminution in their property values caused by the nearby
+damages for the diminution in their property values caused by the

 - G.S. v.